Ellis Sandoz

-Ellis Sandoz Jr. (February 10, 1931 – September 19, 2023) was an American academic and political scientist.
+Ellis Sandoz Jr. (10 February 1931 – 19 September 2023) was an American academic and political scientist.
 He was the Hermann Moyse Jr. Distinguished Professor of Political Science and Director of the Eric Voegelin Institute for American Renaissance Studies at Louisiana State University.
 Sandoz was also the chairman of that department.

 Biography

 Ellis Sandoz was born in New Orleans, Louisiana on February 10, 1931.

 A native of Louisiana whose family first came there from Switzerland in 1829, he was a United States Marine Corps veteran (1953–1956).
-He was educated at Louisiana State University (B. A., 1951; M. A., 1953), also at the University of North Carolina, Georgetown, Heidelberg, and the University of Munich where he completed his doctorate (Dr. oec. publ.) with Eric Voegelin in 1965, Sandoz is the only American to do so.
+He was educated at Louisiana State University (B. A., 1951; M. A., 1953), also at the University of North Carolina, Georgetown University, Heidelberg University, and LMU Munich, where he completed his doctorate (Dr. oec. publ.) with Eric Voegelin in 1965, Sandoz is the only American to do so.
 Sandoz joined Louisiana State University faculty in 1978.
 Sandoz was a specialist in the field of political philosophy (American, European, and Russian), and he approached problems of public policy from that perspective.
 President Ronald W. Reagan appointed him to the National Council on the Humanities in 1982 for a six-year term.
 The Board of Foreign Scholarships in 1987 named him a Fulbright 40th Anniversary Distinguished American Scholar to represent the United States in Italy and lecture on the Constitution during the U.S. Bicentennial.
-He founded and remains secretary of the Eric Voegelin Society.
+He founded and remained secretary of the Eric Voegelin Society.
 He was elected president of the Philadelphia Society in April 2000.

 Sandoz died on September 19, 2023, at the age of 92.